-In the above example, the HW VLAN subnet is from 192.168.200.1-192,168,200.254 where network interface name en0 on the xCAT MN is used for HW VLAN only for random and permanent ip address.
+In the above example, the HW VLAN subnet is from 192.168.200.1-192,168,200.255 where network interface name en0 on the xCAT MN is used for HW VLAN for both random and permanent ip address.
 The "192.168.200.1-192.168.200.100" field indicates the random dynamic ip range that is used by the HW service network.
-The BPA/FSPs will receive random HW IP addresses in this dynamic range from DHCP server 192.168.200.205, which is also the xCAT MN.
-The rest IP range from 192.168.200.101 to 192.168.200.254 in this subnet is used for the permanent IP addresses.
-This range should contains all the permanent IP addresses that are assigned for hardwares.
+The BPA/FSPs will receive HW IP addresses in this dynamic range from DHCP server 192.168.200.205, which is also the xCAT MN.

-There is an xCAT command makenetworks that may be executed working with Linux xCAT MN that can populate xCAT networks table, but this command will not specify the dynamic range field.
+There is an xCAT command makenetworks that may be executed working with Linux xCAT MN that can populate xCAT networks table, but this command will not specify the dynamicrange field.
 The xCAT administrator needs to manually set the dynamicrange attribute in the HW service network object working with xCAT chdef command according to their DHCP requirements.